How to Add a Word in All Rows in Excel (4 Smart Methods)

 3. Add a Word in All Rows Using Excel Flash Fill

-Excel has the capabilities to recognize a pattern.
-To apply the pattern there is a tool in Excel named Flash Fill. by using it, we can apply the same pattern in every row or column.
-So, we can use it to insert a specific same word in every row.
+Excel has the capability to recognize a pattern.
+To apply the pattern there is a tool in Excel named Flash Fill.
+By using it, we can apply the same pattern in every row or column.
+So, we can use it to insert a specific word in every row.
 It’s pretty quicker than the other methods.
 Let’s go forward to see how to apply it.

 Steps: